 My future ‘bet’ would be that Polar will include almost everything that the V800 can do in the Vantage V.

-“Exactly When?” would be a question that is not fully answered by Polar’s published roadmap and I don’t have any insights that I will share beyond that.
-I DO get the distinct impression that Vantage is strategically important for Polar.
+“Exactly When?” would now seem to be in 2019.
+As of Feb 2019, Polar has already deliverde on almost all of its promised Roadmap but I don’t have any insights that I will share beyond that.
+Note that Vantage is strategically important for Polar.
 So if Feature X doesn’t appear for a while there WILL be a good reason for that.

 All the media who had a pre-release Vantage have had access to new stuff on Polar FLOW (online) which current Polar users can’t see.
 Some of what I have seen on FLOW is not available on the Vantage watch in the first retail firmware.
 However, we must all take some comfort in that there are new features now on FLOW waiting to be enabled on the Vantage.